MIDS-scaling-up/v2/week01/hw/Readme.md

 Sector size (logical/physical): 512 bytes / 4096 bytes
 I/O size (minimum/optimal): 4096 bytes / 4096 bytes
 ```
 In this case, our disk is called /dev/sda.
 Your disk may be named differently.
-Format it:
+Format it.
+The videos show formatting of a particular partition on the device, but you can format the entire device for simplicity:

 ```
 # first, create the mountpoint!
 mkdir -m 777 /data
 mkfs.ext4 /dev/sda
 ```
 Let's create an entry in fstab so that the disk will be auto-mounted on restart:

 ```
 # edit /etc/fstab and all this line:
 /dev/sda /data                   ext4    defaults,noatime        0 0
 ```
 Now, mount your SSD!

 ```
 mount /data
 ```

 The Docker files on the Jetson are in /var/lib/docker.
 We need to stop Docker and then move the Docker directory stored on the Jetson (in /var/lib/docker) to the external drive.
 You might want to back up this directory first somewhere in case of errors.

 ```
 sudo service docker stop
 mv /var/lib/docker /data/docker
 ```
 Create a symbolic link between the Docker directory you just moved onto on the external drive to a new softlink that Docker on the Jetson will refer to when pulling files:

 ```
 sudo ln -s /data/docker /var/lib/docker
 sudo service docker start